mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Stem cell harvesting is the process of separating whole blood into its major components (red blood cells, white blood cells, platelets, and plasma) then removing stem cells from the white blood cell component.

-Once your stem cells have been harvested they are frozen and stored, then infused into your body after your chemotherapy; this is your stem cell transplant.
+Once your stem cells have been harvested, they are frozen and stored, then infused into your body after your chemotherapy; this is your stem cell transplant.

 #### Mobilization
-Normally your stem cells live in your bone marrow (although a few circulate in your bloodstream) where they are difficult to access and collect for transplantation.
+Normally, your stem cells live in your bone marrow, where they are difficult to access and collect for transplantation (although a few circulate in your bloodstream).

 To increase the amount of stem cells in your bloodstream, you'll be given injections of a medication called granulocyte colony-stimulating factor (GCSF).
 GCSF stimulates your body to make more stem cells than usual and encourages them to move into your bloodstream, where they can be collected much more easily.
 This process is called mobilization.
 GCSF drugs include filgrastim (Neupogen<sup>&reg;</sup>), pegfilgrastim (Neulasta<sup>&reg;</sup>) and plerixafor (Mozobil<sup>&reg;</sup>).

-In most cases GCSF injections are self-administered, meaning that you will inject yourself with the medication while at home.
-You will be given the GCSF in pre-filled syringes, which you'll keep in your refrigerator.
+In most cases, GCSF injections are self-administered, meaning that you will inject yourself with the medication at home.
+You'll be given GCSF in prefilled syringes, which you'll keep in your refrigerator.
 Your nurse coordinator will create a personal mobilization calendar for you, which will tell you when to give yourself the injections.
 The number of injections needed will depend on a number of factors, including your weight.

-A full guide to giving yourself GCSF injections is covered in the document *Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe* which is included at the back of this guide.
-Your BMT Nurse Coordinator will talk you through this information as well.
+A full guide to giving yourself GCSF injections is covered in the document *Directions for Giving an Injection Below the Skin with Neupogen<sup>&reg;</sup> (Filgrastim) or Neulasta<sup>&reg;</sup> (pegfilgrastim) in a Pre-Filled Syringe* which is included at the back of this guide.
+Your NP will talk you through this information as well.

 Some patients will not give themselves injections of filgrastim or pegfilgrastim, and will instead be given a different type of GCSF called plerixafor.
-If plerixafor is recommended for you then the injections will be given by a nurse in the BMT clinic.
+If plerixafor is recommended for you, then the injections will be given by a nurse in the BMT clinic.

 #### Harvesting of Your Stem Cells
 <figure>